-2225.1 Tuition for Independent Schools in Vermont.
+2225.1 22254.2 Tuition for Independent Schools in Vermont.

-Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in SBE Rule 2227 and Rule 2229.
-Notwithstanding this prohibition, tuition may be paid from public funds in cases where:
+(a) Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in SBE Rule 2227 and Rule 2229.
+Notwithstanding this prohibition, tuition may be paid from public funds in cases where: Board that it shall enroll any student with an individualized education program who requires special education services and who is placed in the approved independent school as an appropriate placement and least restrictive environment for the student by the student's IEP team or by the LEA, unless: for any Vermont child who has been determined eligible for special education unless:

-- (a) There is an order from a court or from a due process hearing pursuant to SBE Rule 2365.1.6 requiring such payment, or - (b) The Secretary has approved an exception for a placement in an independent school pursuant to SBE Rule 2230.1.
+- (a) The school is approved for special education purposes pursuant to Rule 2228 et seq.; - (b)(a) (ab) There is an order from a court or from a due process hearing pursuant to SBE Rule 2365.1.6 requiring such payment-, or - (c)(b) (bc) The CommissionerSecretary has approved an exception for a placement in an independent school pursuant to SBE Rule 2228.2(2)2230.1.

-2225.2 Tuition for Out of State Schools
+22254.23 Tuition for Out of State Schools

-In order for tuition to be paid to an independent school in another state, the school must be accredited or approved by the host state or by an accrediting agency recognized by the State Board.
+In order for tuition Tuition to be paid to an independent school in another state shall be made in accordance with 16 V.S.A. § 828., the school must be accredited or approved by the host state or by an accredited or approved by the host state or by an accrediting agency recognized by the State Board.
 The Board reserves the right to refuse payment of tuition, if after review it determines any such school does not provide the minimum course of study, is unsafe, or does not have faculty qualified by training and experience in the instructional area in which they are assigned.

-Section 2226 Application.
+Section 22265 - Application.